Members of the Choir

 Andrew Picot – Tenor

-Andrew (Andy), (First) Tenor, is our youngest member.
+Andrew (Andy), (First) Tenor, is one of our youngest members.
 He joined in 2014 and has participated fully ever since.
 Currently he is the Committee's Publicity Manager/Media Officer.

 Andrew's most cherished Spring Concert work is our own Derek Lawrence's 2010 Requiem -